 What is a newcomer?

-An immigrant or refugee who has been in Canada for a short time, usually less than 5 years is considered a newcomer.
+An immigrant or refugee who has been in Canada for a short time, usually less than five years is considered a newcomer.
 Newcomers have access to lots of services at settlement agencies, like language and immigration help.
+Newcomers greatly contribute to Ontario's social and economical prosperity.

 What is an immigrant?